wuisabel-gif/Llamixir/README.md

 models, monitors runtime health, and keeps backend failures observable through supervised workers.

-This is an independent project inspired by terminal-first tooling's immediately useful model inventory and terminal-first workflow.
-Llamixir's distinct purpose is runtime
-supervision: each inference backend becomes an isolated worker that can be monitored, restarted, queued, and eventually routed through one endpoint.
+Llamixir combines an immediately useful model inventory with resilient runtime supervision.
+Each inference backend becomes an isolated worker that can be monitored, restarted, queued, and eventually routed through one endpoint.

 ## Current capabilities